 In FYs 2012 and 2013, apart from contingency funds for PLN (National Power Company) and PDAM (Regional Water Companies), the government did not allocate any other contingency funds.
 In infrastructure posts budgeted outside line ministries, there were some 20 posts allocated including land capping, pre-FS for PPP, VGF, capital injection for IIGF and SMI (a supporting company owned by the government to facilitate PPP implementation), and loan to PLN.
 Actually there is a budget post for Infrastructure Budget Reserve but, as mentioned earlier, the government has not allocated money for this post.
 In short, even though the government has been incorporating short-term liabilities, including contingent liabilities, in the long-term they have not been incorporated in fiscal policy.
-An unclear estimation of the long-term fiscal risks of projects may hamper the government is risk averse, but can have the reverse effect when the government is risk-insensitive or short-sighted.
+An unclear estimation of the long-term fiscal risks of projects may hamper the government from taking the decision to guarantee projects, if the government is risk averse, but can have the reverse effect when the government is risk-insensitive or short-sighted.